 The SK/TFYD shall likewise implement programs and activities that aim to develop the potentials and skills of adolescents to make them more productive members of the society.
-The topics of the said programs and activities is inclusive of but are not limited to: leadership trainings and life skills seminars that can be done together by the teens and their families together.
-The SK/TFYD shall encourage youth participation in these activities as means of diverting the focus and potentials of adolescents into more meaningful and productive endeavors.
+The topics of the said programs and activities are inclusive of but are not limited to: leadership training and life skills seminars that can be done together with the teens and their families.
+The SK/TFYD shall encourage youth participation in these activities as a means of diverting the focus and potentials of adolescents into more meaningful and productive endeavors.

-The SK/TFYD shall enlist the support of the local barangay council, the local Council for the Protection of Children, and the barangay health center to be able to provide a more complete array of services, activities, and programs.
+The SK/TFYD shall enlist the support of the local barangay council, the local Council for the Protection of Children, in the barangay Health Center to be able to provide a more complete array of services, activities, and programs.

 Sec.
-22. Creation of a National Information System on the Prevention of Adolescent 1 Pregnancy. - The Council shall endeavor to create a system that will 2 comprehensively assess and effectively monitor and evaluate the status, success, 3 and efficacy of the National Program of Action for the Prevention of Adolescent 4
+22. Creation of a National Information System on the Prevention of Adolescent Pregnancy. - The Council shall endeavor to create a system that will comprehensively address and effectively monitor and evaluate the status, success, and efficacy of the National Program of Action for the Prevention of Adolescent Pregnancy and the NPPTP.

-The existing Young Adult Fertility and Sexuality Study shall be renamed Adolescent Health and Development Survey and be carried out every four years to conduct surveys and collect age- and gender-disaggregated data.
+The existing Young Adult Fertility and Sexuality Study shall be renamed as Adolescent Health and Development Survey and be carried out every four (4) years to conduct surveys and collect age- and gender-disaggregated data.
 Its topics shall cover a wider range of topics and indicators extending beyond adolescent sexuality and reproductive health.
-Its coverage shall include topics such as, but not limited to: education, adolescent health, and labor.
+Its coverage shall include topics such as, but not limited to education, adolescent health, and labor.

-Existing surveys such as the National Demographic and Health Survey, Family Health Survey, Family Planning Survey, and Maternal and Child Health Survey shall begin the collection of data-disaggregated at age 10-14 and include never-married women in data collection in order to have a more accurate picture.
+Existing surveys such as the National Demographic and Health Survey, Family Health Survey, Family Planning Survey, and Maternal and Child Health Survey shall begin the collection of data-disaggregated at age ten (10) to fourteen (14) years and include never-married women in data collection in order to have a more accurate picture.

-- Research and data collected from the assessment and evaluation shall be stored in a 16 17 public database. - Sec.
-23. Implementation Structure.
-An 'Adolescent Pregnancy Prevention Council' 18 to be integrated as a sub-committee of the National Implementation Team of the 19 Responsible Parenthood and Reproductive Health (RPRH) Law shall be established to 20 be composed of the following: - a) The DOH Secretary as the Chairperson;
+Research and data collected from the assessment and evaluation shall be stored in a public database.

+Sec.
+23. Implementation Structure. - An Adolescent Pregnancy Prevention Council to be integrated as a sub-committee of the National Implementation Team of the Responsible Parenthood and Reproductive Health (RPRH) Law Shall be established to be composed of the following: